AKROGIS/Facility-Processing/New Schema Migration/facility migration todo.md

   - `select TRLFEATTYPE, TRLISADMIN, TRLISSOCIAL, TRLISANIMAL, count(*) from gis.TRAILS_LN_evw group by TRLFEATTYPE, TRLISADMIN, TRLISSOCIAL, TRLISANIMAL`
 * Are there illogical combinations of TRLTYPE and TRLUSE_*?
   - `select TRLTYPE, TRLUSE, count(*) from gis.TRAILS_LN_evw group by TRLTYPE, TRLUSE`
+* Should we delete trail features that aren't really part of a trail (i.e. structures and other "interest points" collected by OHV) and require that all trail features are related to a trail (via a non-null SEGMENTID)
+* Should Trail_feature_pt.FACLOCID be unique?
+Exception for TRLFEATTYPE = Trail Start (1), Trail End (1)
+  and Other/AnchorPt (many) may share the same trail FACLOCID